After a slow start, sales in Bluffton's Wharf Street affordable housing development have accelerated in the past six months.

-Five of the six homes in the $1.2 million project have been sold, and the last one -- a two-bedroom house at 48 Wharf St. -- is under contract and due to close next month.
+Five of the six homes in the $1.2 million project have already sold, and the last available property -- a two-bedroom at 48 Wharf Street -- is under contract and due to close next month.

-Despite criticism that the town was ill-prepared to carry out the housing project, local officials say the finished product was worth the effort.
+Despite persistent skepticism and criticism that the town was ill-prepared to carry out the housing project, local officials are now feeling vindicated.

-Earlier this month, the town collected its second statewide award for the project, this time from the S.C.
+Last week, the town collected its second statewide award for the project, this time from the S.C.
 Municipal Association.
-Last year, the project was recognized by the S.C.
-State Housing, Finance and Development Authority.
+Last year, the project was recognized by the South Carolina State Housing, Finance and Development Authority.

-Officials from other parts of the state are curious about the project and might try to emulate it, town officials say.
-To that end, state Rep. Robert Brown, D-Hollywood, was scheduled to tour of the development Friday.
+Now, town officials say officials from other parts of the state are curious about the project and might try to emulate it.
+To that end, state Rep. Robert Brown, D-Hollywood, is scheduled to visit Bluffton Friday for a tour of the development.

-Income also was a factor.
-For instance, a single person's income could not exceed $39,100 a year to qualify, and a family of six couldn't earn more than $64,800 to be eligible.
+Eligibility was based on income.
+For instance, a single person's income cannot exceed $39,100 a year to qualify, and a family of six cannot earn more than $64,800.

-Sales prices for the properties have ranged from $32,000 for the one-bedroom home to $92,000 for a three-bedroom home.
+Sale prices for the properties have ranged from $32,000 for the one-bedroom to $92,000 for one of the three three-bedroom homes.

 Follow reporter Casey Conley at twitter.com/IPBG_Casey.